 Maria was born in Haggate, England, on Christmas Day, December 25, 1820.
 She married Thomas Normington in England when she was 19 years old.
 When Thomas and Maria left England in 1856, they left behind the graves of their daughter, Jane Ann, and two sons, Joseph and Mathew Heber, who had previously died.
-The children who were with them were Lovinia (age 10), Mary Ellen (8), Hannah (6), Ephraim Robert (4), and Daniel (18 months).
+The children who were with them were Lovinia (10), Mary Ellen (8), Hannah (6), Ephraim Robert (4), and Daniel (18 months).
+Maria also had two brothers with her on the journey, Robert and William Jackson, ages 46 and 43 respectively.